 All four campuses have modern libraries with about 73.5 shelf-kilometres of printed books and journals, plus e-resources that can be remotely accessed.
 Instead of having to buy your study materials, you can use the library resources for free.
 In the award-winning Main Library Kaisa House, a magnificently designed building full of light, you can find 1000 workplaces and peaceful spots for relaxation.

-You can easily get by in Helsinki with English – the Finns are amongst the best in the world at speaking it – but learning the local language will make your stay more rewarding and give you more career options after graduation.
+You can easily get by in Helsinki with English—the Finns are amongst the best non-native English speakers in the world—but learning the local language will make your stay more rewarding and give you more career options after graduation.

-For enrolled exchange, visiting and international degree students, the University of Helsinki offers free Finnish language courses.
-They are a fun way to learn the language and network with international students from different fields, and you to get to know the culture as well.
+University of Helsinki offers free Finnish language courses for enrolled exchange, visiting and international degree students.
+They are a fun way to learn the language, network with other international students across the fields and get to know more about the Finnish culture.